 top of page

-The notebook immediately establishes its serious intent, framing agriculture not as a rustic chore but as a strategic, intellectual pursuit.
-“Agriculture is a true industry that has to compete against foreign competition,” Verne declares, adding that “one of the most detrimental causes to the progress of this science is the belief that it is not necessary to be educated to cultivate the land.”
+The notebook’s subject is comprehensive agronomy, treated with serious academic intent.
+It frames agriculture as a strategic science, declaring, “Agriculture is a true industry that has to compete against foreign competition,” and laments that “one of the most detrimental causes to the progress of this science is the belief that it is not necessary to be educated to cultivate the land.”

 Jules Verne (1891-1892) Botanical Notebook Original 41-Page Manuscript Signed